BlogCategoriesCompareAbout

 main()

-This implementation covers the essential RAG pipeline: document loading, chunking, embedding creation, vector storage, and query processing.
+This implementation covers document loading, chunking, embedding creation, vector storage, and query processing.
 The retriever returns the top 4 most similar chunks, which provide context for the LLM's response.

 Hybrid search combines vector similarity with keyword matching for improved retrieval performance.
 This approach reduces false negatives common in pure vector search while maintaining semantic understanding.